When is the Computing Security Student Services office open?

 What is a General Education (Gen Ed) course?

 Typically these courses are considered to be Math, Science or Liberal Arts courses.
-While you are safe to take these for Gen Ed credit, please note that there have been additions to the Gen Ed courses offered on campus.
-If you are unsure if a course will fulfill the Gen Ed requirements, please email your advisor.
+While you are safe to take most of these for Gen Ed credit, please note that there have been additions to the Gen Ed courses offered on campus.
+If you are unsure if a course will fulfill the Gen Ed requirements, please email your advisor, or check the course description in SIS.

 What is a Free Elective?